BrewPi/firmware/docs/controlbox.rst

     01          read value command
     id          variable length ID
-    type-id		the type-id of the object
-    expectedsize        the size of the data block expected actualsize          length of the next data block.
+    type-id		the type-id of the object being read.
+0 if not known. expectedsize        the size of the data block expected actualsize          length of the next data block.
 Will be 0 for if id does not identify a valid readable value, or the expected size was non-zero and not equal to the actual data block size.